PREPARE YOUR APPLICATION

 • Travel costs associated assessment attendance

-The Application for registration with the OISC form is for unregistered organisations applying to become registered.
+The Application for registration with the OISC is for unregistered organisations applying to become registered.
 It must be accompanied by at least one new adviser application.
+Both the organisation's application and the adviser's applications are to be done online via the 'Applications' tab at the top of the OISC Portal.

 In order to register in the Level 2 Immigration category, both organisation and adviser will need to already be registered in the Level 1 Immigration Category or applying for registration in that category.
-To raise your level to the Level 2 Immigration you will need to complete the 'Registered organisation raising levels: application form ' and the 'Adviser raising levels competence statement'.
+To raise your level to the Level 2 Immigration you will need to complete the 'Registered organisation raising levels: application' and an 'adviser raising levels application'.

 Registration renewal

 OISC registration lasts 12 months.
-It must be renewed annually through an Application for continued registration.
-The form is straightforward, but must list all current owners and all advisers.
+It must be renewed annually through an Application for continued registration via the 'Applications' tab at the top of the OISC Portal.
+This is straightforward, but must list all current owners and all advisers.
 We recommend applying three months before registration is due to expire.

 Advisor REGISTRATION